 On 25 March it was announced that Thanet would benefit from Government Support for its high streets.
-We are now awaiting guidance to be issued relating to the scope of activities that we can provide through the Welcome Back Fund which we expect in the next few weeks.
+We have now submitted our action plan outlining proposed activities to be delivered through the Council’s Welcome Back Fund allocation.

 We also have a Welcome Back campaign for the district to support key messaging as we welcome people back to our high streets and seafronts.
 This will promote messages around; Respect – Protect – Enjoy, Shop & Eat Local, and Hands – Face – Space.
 Part of this also includes a range of branded posters for businesses to download which link to new signage that is being installed across the district.

 The drop downs below provide more links and information to help support your business in relation to COVID-19.

 Kent County Council, in collaboration with all the local authorities in Kent, has a dedicated business support line for coronavirus-related issues, delivered by the Kent & Medway Growth Hub.
 This dedicated support line is open and taking calls.

 Please telephone: 03333 602300.
 The line is open from 8.30am to 5pm, Monday to Friday.